General Education Assessment

 A: In brief, to assess how the University Studies program at UNCW is doing at meeting the University’s learning goals.
 The University has 8 overarching learning goals: foundational knowledge, inquiry, information literacy, critical thinking, thoughtful expression, second language, diversity and global citizenship.
 By assessing student work in University Studies courses that address these learning goals, we can determine how well the University Studies program works to meet the aims of UNCW.
 Additionally, our regional accrediting agency, the Commission on Colleges of the Southern Association of Colleges and Schools (SACS COC), requires that all accredited institutions "identify college-level general education competencies and the extent to which graduates have attained them" (SACS COC Accreditation Standard 3.5.1).

-A: University Studies courses that address any of the applicable university learning goals are selected to participate in the General Education assessment process each semester, so faculty who teach these courses are likely to be selected to participate.
+A: A sample of University Studies courses that address any of the applicable university learning goals are selected to participate in the General Education assessment process each semester, so faculty who teach these courses are likely to be selected to participate occasionally.

 A: Student work is used to assess how UNCW student work as a whole reflects achievement of the University’s learning goals.
 As such, it is not used to assess individual teaching practices.